FunkinModdingPlus/FNFM-stage-viewer/assets/images/stages/readme.txt

+BEFORE ANYTHING MAKE A FOLDER IN HERE CALLED ANYHTING BUT IT MUST BE LOWERCASE AND MUST HAVE NO SPACES then add the folder name to stagelist.txt and move all ur images in that folder

+create a parts.txt and a sf.txt

-the sfx.txt file has the scroll factors basicly how much it moves when the camera moves it goes in this order
+the sf.txt file has the scroll factors basicly how much it moves when the camera moves it goes in this order

 bg
 parts